 Gerard Carney is presently an Adjunct Professor at the Australian Catholic University where he teaches part-time in constitutional law.
 He was a Professor of Law at Bond University for over 20 years where he taught and researched in the areas of constitutional law and administrative law.
 Based on the Gold Coast, he is currently writing a book on the history of the charting of the first complete map of Australia – a history spanning from 1606 to 1802.
 This book endeavours to relate, from published sources, the stories of both the very first European explorers who charted the Australian coastline, piece by piece chronologically, and those of the First Peoples who encountered them.

-Tom Chandler is a senior lecturer in the Faculty of IT at Monash University (Sensilab).
-His research explores the interdisciplinary applications of virtual world building, with project collaborations ranging from archaeology, anthropology and zoology through to industrial design and landscape ecology.
-His primary research endeavour, the Visualising Angkor Project, explores the evidence-based virtual reconstruction of Cambodia's medieval capital in the year 1300.
-In 2018 Tom was awarded the American Historical Association’s Roy Rosenzweig Prize for Innovation in Digital History for the university teaching resource; www.virtualangkor.com.
-In 2021, Virtual Angkor was awarded the Digital Humanities and Multimedia Studies Prize by the Medieval Academy of America.
+Tom Chandler is a senior lecturer in Games & Immersive Media in the Faculty of IT at Monash University.
+His research explores the interdisciplinary applications of virtual world building, with project collaborations ranging from archaeology and zoology through to industrial design and landscape ecology.
+His primary research endeavour, the Visualising Angkor Project, examines the evidence-based virtual reconstruction of Cambodia’s medieval capital in the year 1300.
+Tom’s university teaching resource www.virtualangkor.com was awarded the Innovation in Digital History prize by the American Historical Association in 2018, and the Digital Humanities and Multimedia Studies Prize by the Medieval Academy of America in 2021.

 Professor Anne (Annie) Clarke is Professor of Archaeology, Museum and Heritage Studies and current Chair of the Department of Archaeology at the University of Sydney.
 Annie’s areas of research include the archaeology and rock art of cross-cultural exchange and interaction in Northern Australia, the role of Indigenous agency in the formation of ethnographic museum collections, and historical inscriptions and graffiti at the North Head Quarantine Station, Manly.
 A book based on the research at the Quarantine Station, Stories from the Sandstone: Quarantine Inscriptions from Australia’s Immigrant Past (2016) co-authored with Peter Hobbins and Ursula Frederick, was awarded the 2017 NSW Premier’s History Prize for Community and Regional History.
 Annie has worked on Groote Eylandt doing community archaeology since 1990 and in 2018 began the Groote Eylandt Archaeology Repatriation Project with the Anindilyakwa Land Council, returning archaeological collections,photographs and archives to Groote Eylandt, re-visiting and re-documenting places with Traditional Owners as well as undertaking further survey work.